sylefeb/Silice/GetStarted.md

 ./test_____vga_text_buffer__vga_text_bufferice.exe
 ```

-=> This executes the simulation, which output 40 image files (tga format)
+=> This executes the simulation, which outputs 40 image files (tga format)
 Look at them in sequence :-)

 *Note:* Under MinGW you can also compile *silice* and *silicehe* using the provided shell scripts in the root silice directory.